spruceid/spruceid.dev/docs/didkit/intro.md

 picked for its expressive type system, memory safety, and suitability across different platforms including embedded systems.

-It supports the following core use cases, with more to be added shortly:
+It supports the following high level use cases, with more to be added shortly:

 - W3C Verifiable Credentials with JSON-LD Proofs: issuance, presentation, and verification